sidjohn1/smartthings/WeatherPanel/README.md

   (http://sidjohn1.github.io/smartthings/WeatherPanel/dropbox2.png)
   <li>Create a file called index.json in your Public > Wallpaper folder</li>
   Mac Users can use (create-index.json.sh) to automate the process<br>
-  Windows Users can use (https://dl.dropboxusercontent.com/u/57462297/Wallpaper/index.json) as an example.
+  Windows Users can use (https://dl.dropboxusercontent.com/u/57462297/Wallpaper/index.json) or (http://sidjohn1.github.io/smartthings/WeatherPanel/index.json) as an example.
 Replace 00-05.jpg with the actual filename and add addition entries as needed.
 Just be sure there is no "," after the last "}".
 </ol>